Read in 6 minutes

 There are several ways to install GitLab depending on the required use case.
 This tutorial covers the steps necessary for installing and configuring GitLab (CE) on an Ubuntu 18.04 system using the Omnibus packages.

 This tutorial assumes that you have a fresh Ubuntu 18.04 installation.
-According to the GitLab requirements page it is recommend to use a server with:
+According to the GitLab requirements page, it is recommended to use a server with:

 - at least 4GB of RAM memory